sushanthikavijayan/PlayGround/index.md

 If you had an opportunity to work on a product that uses cutting edge technologies to positivly impact the lives of millions of Indians, will you say ***Yes*** or ***No*** ?

 We are currently working on an exciting new product that will help banks to come out with an completely new prodcut.
 It is exciting, challenging and impactful opportunity.
-We are looking for self motivated, driven people who can work with a team
+We are looking for self motivated, driven technocrats who can collaborate with a diverse team to deliver results on time.
+The person should be a team player who knows that they can win only when the team wins.